tstenner1/HW_Python_Challenge/README.md

 # Python

-Below is a trimmed down readme highlighting the specific skills executed in this assignment.

-## Background

-Both of these challenges encompasses a real-world situation where your newfound Python scripting skills can come in handy.
-These challenges are far from easy so expect some hard work ahead!
+Both of these challenges encompasses a real-world situation where my newfound Python scripting skills come into play.

 ## PyBank

-* Your task is to create a Python script that analyzes the records to calculate each of the following:
+* My task is to create a Python script that analyzes the records to calculate the following:

   * The total number of months included in the dataset